greenm01/ec4x/docs/ec4x_specs.md

 end
 ```

 In IRL it would go as explained below, although running cloaking detection in a Python script would go a much smoother when large fleets are involved.
 Scrips will be provided in the Github repo to make the process relatively easy.
-Eventually the entire game will be in code, so this may be a mute point.
+Eventually the entire game will be in code, so this may be a moot point.

 Follow these steps (order of fleet selection does not matter).
 You can stop as soon as a Rogue is detected: